 Sometimes we need equipment that just isn’t available from a store, so we build it!
 We are equipped to develop and deploy everything from custom software applications to simple devices with embedded electronics to more complex machines.
 If we can’t make it in-house, we call upon our network of experts pulled together from Mark’s years of experience working in the software industry and the museum exhibit development field.

 Research at the Windbridge Institute also takes place in the real world.
 Institute researchers are equipped to investigate reports of spontaneous psi where ever the events occur.
 If we can’t bring the phenomenon into the laboratory, we bring the laboratory (and rigorous research methods) to the phenomenon.

 The Research Library:

-While on-line databases play a major role in our research, we also maintain a research library.
-The library consists of several hundred, carefully selected titles (many of which are out of print) and multimedia materials discussing topics ranging from parapsychology to classical scientific methodology and statistics.
-In addition, we maintain a catalog of back issues of peer-reviewed journals including: The Journal of Scientific Exploration, The Journal of Parapsychology, the Australian Journal of Parapsychology, The International Journal of Near Death Studies, the ITC Journal, and more.
+While online databases play a significant role in our research, we also maintain a research library.
+The library consists of several hundred carefully selected titles (many of which are out of print) and multimedia materials discussing topics ranging from parapsychology to classical scientific methodology and statistics.
+In addition, we maintain a catalog of back issues of peer-reviewed journals, including The Journal of Scientific Exploration, The Journal of Parapsychology, the Australian Journal of Parapsychology, The International Journal of Near-Death Studies, the ITC Journal, and more.

 External Resources and Collaborators: